zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Sun Mar 08 2026
+Last update on Mon Mar 09 2026

-**299 day before 2027 ⏱** days before new years
+**298 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with hate, by Zbot ❤️
+🤖 This README.md is updated with wickedness, by Zbot ❤️
 </section>